DHTMLX/docs-todolist/docs/guides/task_object.md

 console.log(list.getChildrenIds({ id: "1", tree: false })); // ['1.1', '1.2']
 ~~~

-If you apply filtering, some tasks can become invisible on the page.
-The **filtered** parameter of the method gives you the ability to define whether the filtered (hidden) tasks must be included into the result (*filtered: false* by default) or not (*filtered: true*):
+If you apply filtering, some tasks become hidden.
+Set `filtered: false` (default) to include hidden tasks in the result, or `filtered: true` to exclude them:

 ~~~js
 // filter the tasks